Job for a Cowboy: Formation and Doom EP (2003–2006)

 Job for a Cowboy was founded in Glendale, Arizona, during December 2003 by vocalist Jonny Davy, guitarists Ravi Bhadriraju and Andrew Arcurio, bassist Chad Staples, and drummer Andy Rysdam when the band members were no older than 15 and 16.
 In 2004, they created a MySpace profile, posted songs online, and immediately began to connect with several worldwide fans.
+In an interview, Davy admitted regretting the band name, which stuck because "every generic metal band name [...] was taken".
 Later that year, Staples and Rysdam left Job for a Cowboy and were replaced by Brent Riggs and Elliott Sellers, respectively, as bassist and drummer.
 Traffic to the band's MySpace profile increased exponentially in late 2005 when the band released their first EP, Doom.
 The EP attracted the attention of Arizona independent label King of the Monsters, who distributed the disc after an initial self-released pressing by the band.
 The EP release helped the band win the award for Best Metal Band at the Third Annual Arizona Ska Punk Awards Ceremony in Phoenix, Arizona.

 Job for a Cowboy extensively promoted their EP, including three performances on the Sounds of the Underground tour.
 By the end of the year, the band obtained professional management and signed a deal with Metal Blade Records, who reissued Doom with a bonus track.
 During the same year, 2006, Arcurio left the band and Bobby Thompson joined the group.
 While Job for a Cowboy was writing material for their first full-length album, Sellers announced that he was leaving the band to go back to school immediately after recording the album.
 In search of a permanent drummer, the band then posted a bulletin on Blabbermouth.net, which was seen by Jon "The Charn" Rice.
 He made a video of himself, posted it on YouTube, and sent the link to the band.
 Soon after, Rice joined the band.